BattModels/asimtools/paper.md

 as Aiida `[@Hubar:2020]`, Fireworks `[@Anubhav:2015]` and many more.
 These tools provide frameworks for constructing complex workflows with different underlying principles.
-Some managers enforce strict rules that ensure that data obeys FAIR principles and emphasize data provenance and reproducibility.
+Some managers enforce strict rules that ensure that data obeys FAIR principles and emphasizes data provenance and reproducibility.
 These methods however tend to be fairly large packages with steep learning curves.
 ASIMTools provides a simple interface as a starting point that can transform any code into ASIMTools compatible code by simply wrapping it in a function